zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/troubleshooting.md

              </system.web.webPages.razor>
 2. Rebuild your solution.
 3. Close and open again the view you were editing.
 Intellisense should be working now.

+## Menu renders too slow in 'debug' mode

+Menu widget has a "security trimming" functionality, which is turned on by default.
+Under the hood, we create an AuthorizationContext object for each Menu item with defined Action/Controller.
+In 'release' mode those objects are cached.
+In 'debug' mode, we do not cache anything and that is why you can observe performance issues with the rendering of the Menu widget.